 Knowledge transfer is an essential piece of the research puzzle that brings together knowledge, innovation, and products from applied research.
-Agriculture presents a unique challenge for knowledge transfer (KT) efforts with such a great diversity of industry organizations, producers and policymakers.
-To move agricultural safety practices and applications forward it is essential for the transfer of this knowledge from research into practice in order to develop new processes and ways of thinking.
+Agriculture presents a unique challenge for knowledge transfer (KT) efforts with such a great diversity of industry organizations, producers, and policymakers.
+To move agricultural safety practices and applications forward it is essential for the transfer of this knowledge from research into practise in order to develop new processes and ways of thinking.
 There is an existing gap in research-to-practice knowledge transmission that knowledge transfer efforts will aid in bridging in Canadian agricultural health and safety.

 The Canadian Institutes of Health Research (CIHR) defines knowledge translation as “…a dynamic and iterative process that includes synthesis, dissemination, exchange and ethically-sound application of knowledge to improve the health of Canadians, provide more effective health services and products and strengthen the health care system.”
 In the context of agricultural health and safety, this includes the synthesis, dissemination, and exchange of new knowledge and applied outcomes to improve the health and safety of Canadian farmers, and to help protect them from injury, illness, and disability.
 At the end of the day, the ultimate factor in determining the success of research is to have it put to meaningful use in real-world settings.